asteves/site/content/post/2020-07-25-plotting-democracy-over-time-with-r.en.markdown

 Our data on democracy comes from the [V-Dem](https://www.v-dem.net) project.
 Specifically, we are going to focus on the variable `v2x_polyarchy` which measures to what extent the ideal of electoral democracy is in its fullest sense achieved.
 Ignore the thorny political theory questions of what any of those words mean individually, much less together in a sentence.
 This variable is an index formed by taking a weighted average of five other indices measuring aspects of electoral freedom and a five-way multiplicative interaction between those indices.
 Again, best to ignore the measurement challenges.

-Presuming you have downloaded the V-Dem data, we can read it in to R with `read_csv()`.
-The next code block presumes that you have the data in R and named it vdem.
+Presuming you have downloaded the V-Dem data, we can read it into R with `read_csv()`.
+The next code block presupposes that you have the data in R and named it vdem.

 ```r